Park Lane Foundation

 Getting on Their Radar

-Educational Institution Partnerships: The foundation has established relationships with Leeds universities and Leeds Grammar School for scholarship programs, indicating they value institutional partnerships with local educational organizations.
+Educational Institution Partnerships: The foundation has established relationships with Leeds universities and Leeds Grammar School for scholarship programmes, indicating they value institutional partnerships with local educational organisations.

-Leeds Community Presence: The foundation's giving strongly favors Leeds-based charities and those serving the Leeds community, suggesting local presence and impact in Leeds increases likelihood of support.
+Leeds Community Presence: The foundation's giving strongly favours Leeds-based charities and those serving the Leeds community, suggesting local presence and impact in Leeds increases likelihood of support.

 Decision Timeline